A vintage-inspired restaurant and nightclub is now open on Fourth Avenue

 The building between Lemongrass and Moon Smoke Shop on the historic Fourth Avenue has been a lot of things over the years.

-The spot, at 340 N. Fourth Ave, was once a poutine restaurant, a donut shop and even a marijuana-friendly art venue.
+The spot, at 340 N. Fourth Ave, was once a poutine restaurant, a doughnut shop and even a marijuana-friendly art venue.

 But its newest occupant is bringing something to the avenue (and Tucson) that hasn’t been seen here before — a restaurant and nightclub inspired by the timelessness of the 1950s and edginess of the 1990s.